facephi/sdk-mobile-documentation/docs/android/Selphi_Component.md

 When activated, a list of the 5 best images taken of the user is returned.

+#### 5.1.16. showPreviousTip

+Displays a pre-launch screen with information about the process to be performed and a launch button.

 ---

 ## 6. Component use